mifki/df-webfort/README.md

+# This repository is not updated anymore, development continues in https://github.com/Ankoku/df-webfort and https://github.com/Alloyed/df-webfort

 ## Web Fortress ##

 This is a plugin for [Dwarf Fortress](http://bay12games.com) / [DFHack](http://github.com/dfhack/dfhack) that allows to play Dwarf Fortress remotely.